 As I mentioned before, we didn’t realize this traverse would include two peaks until a few days prior to our trip.
 Rick Collier wondered why West Castle even had a name because there is nothing unique about it.
 In fact, there is a slightly higher (~7m) twin peak that is located ~470m to the south that we thought might be the true summit – it isn’t, but because of its proximity, I marked it on my GPS as “West Castle 2”.
 The reason it is called West Castle is because it is almost exactly to the west of Castle Peak.
 There is also a North Castle that is located directly to the north of Castle Peak.

-After engaging in some moderate scrambling to reach the top of “West Castle 2”, we then continued our traverse towards Lys Peak which lay 5.7km to the south.
+After engaging in some moderate scrambling to reach the top of “West Castle 2”, we then continued our traverse towards the summit of Lys Ridge which lay 5.7km to the south.
 It is of course possible to ascend the ridge to reach West Castle and then turn around, but that would mean you would miss out on so much scenery…

 A graph of our entire traverse of Lys Ridge.
 West Castle is identified as the 1st of twin points at about the 5km mark.
-Lys Peak is the highest point on the graph at the 11km mark.
+The summit of Lys Ridge is the highest point on the graph at the 11km mark.
 Our distance travelled for the entire trip was 28km with a total time of 12 hours and 26 minutes.
 Total elevation gains came in at 1764m.

 Edit 24 October 2016: Vern Dewit from explor8ion.com recently completed this trip using our route and came back with different GPS readings.
 His total trip length was 24km with total elevation gains of 1500M.
 He also completed the trip in 11 hours.
 When we made the trip, all 3 of us had wildly different GPS readings throughout the day and the only measure of agreement between the 3 devices occurred on the summit of Lys Peak.
 So it is entirely possible that my GPS was playing games so please go and read Vern’s report.